How to Save Money While Studying Abroad

 Use Local Phones and Wi-Fi to Communicate

-Buying a SIM card in your new location is a great way to access affordable phone call services.
+Buying a SIM card in your new location is a great way to access affordable phone service.
 Many convenience stores sell these cards, which are preloaded with minutes and may be replenished as needed or used during your stay in the foreign city.
-Make international calls via Wi-Fi using programs such as WhatsApp, Facebook Messenger, and Snapchat.
-Wi-Fi is also useful for making FaceTime calls from tablets and laptops.

 Walk Whenever Possible

-Walking is one of the most effective ways to save money while traveling abroad!
 Whenever possible, opt to walk to your destination.
 You'll get exercise and a terrific cardio workout while also saving money on taxi, rail, and bus expenses.
-Furthermore, there is no better way to learn about a new place than to explore it on foot.

 Find Free Activities

-Free things to do abound in every city, whether it's exploring a stunning public park or taking in a free museum exhibition.
-San Jose State University's international students have access to various free events and activities, which may inspire students from other places to plan similar events and activities in their host city.
+As one example, San Jose State University's international students have access to various free events and activities, which may inspire students from other places to plan similar events and activities in their host city.

 Now that you know how to save money while studying abroad, schedule a consultation with an SAF counselor to discover which programs are right for you.